FisaGamer/docs/docs/plugins.md

 Each plugin must have an id, which must be unique and contain only numbers, lowercase letters and dashes.
 It is recommended to use the name as a basis for creating the id, for example if the name is `Hello World`, the id could be `hello-world`.
-Also the plugin's directory must have the same name as its id.
+Also, the plugin's directory must have the same name as its id.

 > {info} To create a plugin you can use the following command that will automatically generate the plugin's folder and many files by